Dark forest hypothesis: Game theory

 The dark forest hypothesis is a special case of the "sequential and incomplete information game" in game theory.

-In game theory, a "sequential and incomplete information game" is one in which all players act in sequence, one after the other, and none are aware of all available information.
+In game theory, a "sequential and incomplete information game" is one in which players make decisions in sequence, with each player having limited knowledge about the others' choices and strategies.
 In the case of this particular game, the only win condition is continued survival.
 An additional constraint in the special case of the "dark forest" is the scarcity of vital resources.
 The "dark forest" can be considered an extensive-form game with each "player" possessing the following possible actions: destroy another civilization known to the player; broadcast and alert other civilizations of one's existence; or do nothing.